This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Just letting you know, this Pumpkin Chocolate Chip Cookie Bars recipe was originally published November 2015.
 I retested, rephotographed and updated the content for you.
 Hope you enjoy it!

-There are certain things about these bars I didn't want to change.
+There are certain things about these bars I didn’t want to change.
 Like the chewy consistency and amount of chocolate.
-I mean, I may have created the 14 day sugar challenge but I still believe in eating chocolate.
-It's just a matter of resetting your hormones and learning to eat in a way that prevents you from eating the entire pan of bars when you make them.
+I mean, I may have a weight loss program for midlife women, but I still believe in eating chocolate.
+It’s just a matter of learning to eat balanced meals and healing your relationship with food after chronic dieting.

 These goodies are made with gluten-free oats which gives them their chewy and thick texture.
 I haven’t tested other flours with the recipe, but I imagine gluten free flour or a 1/2 cup less of almond flour would work.
 Coconut flour will definitely not work.
 There’s no eggs in this recipe and coconut flour needs eggs.